 Paddle - Most of the boards come with adjustable aluminum paddles.
 These are heavy but durable and adjustable.
 They also collapse down to the width of the board, which makes the complete package easy to transport and store.
 If you want a more high-performance paddle, get a carbon fiber one which ranges in price from $180-450.
 The best deal we have seen is the Bullet Proof Surf Alloy.

 Life Jacket - There are a lot of great life jackets for water skiing and wakeboarding in the $20-60 range.
-However, if you are looking for something that's Coast Guard approved (which is mandatory in some places like Lake Tahoe), then you can find one for less than $20 like the X20 Universal Adult Life Jacket.
+However, if you are looking for something that's Coast Guard approved (which is mandatory in some places like Lake Tahoe), then you can find one for less than $25-30 like the Stearns Adult Classic Series Vest.

 See below for US Coast Guard stand up paddle board regulations.